selina603/mktcontent/offers/ms-mc-arz-33p-en.md

 You can also avoid having your compute resources removed by doing either of the following every 90 days:

- 1.Log into the management [portal](https://manage.windowsazure.cn/)
+ 1.Log into the management <a id="ms-mc-arz-33p-en_manage.windowsazure" href="https://manage.windowsazure.cn/">portal</a>

  2.Access your hosted service(s) via our Azure APIs